 Willamette Water Supply Program

 Owners of the project selected steel pipe due to its natural resilience during a seismic event.
+Much of the region served by the WWSP could be vulnerable to the damaging effects of a Cascadia Subduction Zone earthquake centered off the Oregon Coast.
 The system is engineered to better withstand natural disasters and the impacts of a large earthquake so that water service can be restored quickly to support emergency services and the community.

 In addition to a new engineered steel pipeline, the program includes raw water intake modifications at the Willamette River and a new state-of-the-art water filtration plant in Sherwood, Oregon.
 From there, water will be pumped to a water storage tank and gravity-fed to additional storage and customers in the service areas.
 The program is scheduled to be complete in 2026.